HEALTH & WELLNESS

 Losing weight is also important to take some of the strain off your circulatory system.
 It is possible to eat more healthily and exercise without losing weight, so if you are overweight, specific focus needs to be placed on returning to a healthier weight range.
 This in turn will reduce many of the other risk factors such as high blood sugar, cholesterol and blood pressure.

 Supplements are also a great tool you can use to boost the positive effects of a healthy lifestyle.
 There are many supplements which have been proven to be beneficial in supporting normal cardiovascular function when used alongside a balanced diet and exercise plan.

 Choosing the right supplement for heart health can be a little confusing, especially with the amount of options out there.
 Your heart is one of the hardest working organs in your body and it has high energy needs.
 That energy is created at a cellular level in your mitochondria and we think that supporting your mitochondria should be one of your top health concerns.

-To help you understand the relationship between your heart health and mitochondria, just click below.
+It's important to understand the relationship between your heart health and mitochondria.
+Learn more

 The secrets to longevity you never knew: what the science says